-Gender equality means the fair and equal treatment of all genders, including Trans* people of all genders.
-By trans we include people to choose to live in the opposite gender and those who have gone through or are going through a gender re-assignment including medical and/or social transition and all people who identify with a gender that does not match their assigned sex at birth.
+Gender equality means the fair and equal treatment of all genders, including trans* people of all genders.
+By trans we include people to choose to live in or identify with a different gender to the sex they were assigned at birth and those who have gone through or are going through gender re-assignment including medical and/or social transition.

 A person has the protected characteristic of 'gender re-assignment' if that person "is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex."